 - Last website conversion: CONTACT.RECENT_CONVERSION_EVENT_NAME

 If you have a moment, review their record in HubSpot to see their recent website activity and any notes about previous interaction.
 Here is a link:

 The Marketing Team

 When HubSpot surveyed thousands of salespeople as a part of their annual State of Inbound report, they found that “manual data entry” was considered the top challenge in using their existing CRM.
-Workflows are a powerful way to reduce this challenge, as they can automate common data entry tasks and give your team back previous time that can be used for selling.
+Workflows are a powerful way to reduce this challenge, as they can automate common data entry tasks and give your team back precious time that can be used for selling.

 While these 7 workflows are an excellent place to start, as you uncover additional activities that seem pretty standard and repetitive, explore the possibility of automating them with workflows.
-This will keep your team happy, and your CRM squeeky clean.
+This will keep your team happy, and your CRM squeaky clean.